Roster: Company K, 47th Pennsylvania Volunteers

 Rank: Private

-Honors/Service Distinctions: Sustained an artillery shell wound to his right shoulder during the Battle of Pocotaligo, South Carolina 22 October 1862; returned to duty following successful treatment of his injuries.
+Honors/Service Distinctions: Sustained an artillery shell wound to his right shoulder and back during the Battle of Pocotaligo, South Carolina 22 October 1862; returned to duty following successful treatment of his injuries.
 Veteran Volunteer (re-enlisted 27 October 1863)

 Toole, Henry S. (see also “Regimental Band 2”)